 “I don’t know,” she said.
 “That’s why they call it ‘mysteries’, isn’t it, because no one knows.”

 “It’s a bunch of blokes who people expected great things from, and then they disappeared to the basement of the Ministry,” said Charlotte.
 “They have nothing to do with the rest of the Ministry, they just do their own secret things.
-Studying how magic works, making Time-Turners, they probably keep ghosts in there too—”
+Making Time-Turners, they probably keep ghosts in there too—”

 “Doesn’t sound that great if you’ll just end up dead,” said Mandy, looking over at my newspaper.

 “That may not have had anything to do with his job at all,” said Charlotte.
-“Maybe that guy was Muggle-born.
+“Maybe that person was Muggle-born.
 Anyone could end up dead in this war.”

 On that bleak note, we finished our breakfast.
 I rolled up my newspaper to remind myself about researching the Department of Mysteries later, and I went off to meet Sirius.